Azure-Samples/azure-openai-chat-baseline-landing-zone/README.md

    - `bastionSubnetAddresses`: Set this to the `AzureBastionSubnet` range for the Azure Bastion hosts provided by your platform team for VM connectivity (used in jump boxes or build agents).
    - The five `...AddressPrefix` values for the subnets in this architecture.
 The values must be within the platform-allocated address space for spoke and must be large enough for their respective services.
 Tip: Update the example ranges, not the subnet mask.

-1. Set the deployment location to one with available quota in your application landing zone subscription.
+1. Set the resource deployment location to the location of where the virtual network was provisioned for you.

-   The location you choose must [support availability zones](https://learn.microsoft.com/azure/reliability/availability-zones-service-support) as well.
+   The location one that [supports availability zones](https://learn.microsoft.com/azure/reliability/availability-zones-service-support) and has available quota.
+This deployment has been tested in the following locations: `australiaeast`, `eastus`, `eastus2`, `francecentral`, `japaneast`, `southcentralus`, `swedencentral`, `switzerlandnorth`, or `uksouth`.
+You might be successful in other locations as well.

    ```bash
    LOCATION=eastus